unahouExosite/docs/README.md

 ## Contribution

-Please tell us how we can make the API better.
+Please tell us how we can make our documentation better.
 If you have a specific feature request or if you noticed something missing, please let us know by creating a [GitHub issue](https://github.com/exosite/api/issues), or fork the Github project and send a pull request with improvements.
 Thanks!